hbarteejr/Project_One_2020EKTPHB/README.md

 # Project_One_2020EKTPHB
-This is our Project One
+This is our Project One for our group.